IWILZ/PicoSound/examples/02_WAV_Player/README.md

 ### 2. Upload Filesystem

-Tools → Pico LittleFS Data Upload

-This uploads the data/ folder to the Pico's filesystem.
+To upload data/ folder to the Pico filesystem, use **Pico LittleFS Data Upload** or press CTRL-SHIFT-P and select **Upload LittleFS to Pico/ESP8266/ESP32**

 ### 3. Upload Sketch